ExpediaGroup/graphql-kotlin/CONTRIBUTING.md

 ## Add documentation for new or updated functionality

-Please add appropriate javadocs in the source code and ask the maintainers to update the wiki with any relevant information.
+Please add appropriate javadocs in the source code and ask the maintainers to update the documentation with any relevant information.
+Further instructions on how to add documentation content are in `webserver/README.md`.

 ## Add license information
 All source files must contain the following license header.
 If you are using an IDE please add this as a copyright template for this project so that it will be added automatically.